Carseldine

 Carseldine was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Carseldine, surveyed in June 2021, had a higher cultural diversity than most local markets, with 25.3% speaking a language other than English at home and 33.8% born overseas.
-Christianity was the predominant religion, accounting for 55.5%.
-Hinduism stood out at 6.1%, compared to Greater Brisbane's 2.2%.
+Carseldine had a higher cultural diversity than most local markets, with 25.3% of its population speaking languages other than English at home and 33.8% born overseas.
+Christianity was the predominant religion in Carseldine, making up 55.5%.
+Hinduism was notably overrepresented at 6.1%, compared to 2.2% across Greater Brisbane.

 Frequently Asked Questions - Diversity